 |As a New York newcomer, you’ll want to make friends, but this is a tough city to forge new relationships.|

-In NYC, a city of 8.4 million, making friends can’t be that tough, now can it?
+In NYC, a city of more than eight million, making friends can’t be that tough, now can it?
 Yes, it can.
-More than likely, you’ll have no problem meeting people, but believe it or not, making friends in New York City can be almost as difficult as renting an apartment.
+More than likely, you’ll have no problem meeting people, but believe it or not, making friends in New York can be almost as difficult as renting an apartment.
 Yes, really.

 For some NYC newbies, a long period of adjustment lingers after arrival while others fit into the big city lifestyle almost immediately.
 Once you’ve settled in and figured out how to navigate New York via public transit, where the best locations are to hail a taxi, as well as other everyday tasks that come with life in the Big Apple, you’ll want to meet new people and hopefully bond with a few to form long-term, if not lifelong friendships.

 Admittedly, it took me a few years to make friends, and I consider myself pretty outgoing.
 New York is an incredibly busy place, and many people have lived here for decades, so they’ve already established tight circles and aren’t necessarily on the hunt to forge new relationships.
 You can, however, make new friends in NYC while doing just about anything, provided you’re willing to go the extra mile.